brito-rafa/k8s-webhooks/single-gvk/README.md

 2020-10-28T22:07:26.566Z        DEBUG   controller-runtime.webhook.webhooks     wrote response  {"webhook": "/validate-music-example-io-v1-rockband", "UID": "bb035ace-c3f1-4531-9bf3-8bd6cdcdf6f7", "allowed": false, "result": {}, "resultError": "got runtime.Object without object metadata: &Status{ListMeta:ListMeta{SelfLink:,ResourceVersion:,Continue:,RemainingItemCount:nil,},Status:,Message:,Reason:RockBand.music.example.io \"beatles\" is invalid: spec.leadSinger: Invalid value: \"Ringo\": was the drummer.
 Suggest you to pick John or Paul.,Details:nil,Code:403,}"}
 ```

+With these tests, we conclude the sample code for a single version of the API Group with one Kind.

+Next, we will test with two versions of API Groups and webhook to mutate them.

 ## Common Errors

+This section is a collection of the errors that I encountered during the creation of the webhook.

 ### Lack of certs or cert-manager